Purpose propels entrepreneur to make a difference

 Standing out and being significant — as a person of substance — is Joy Donnell’s forte.
 She thrives on using connections to make a difference.
 Spoiler alert: She’s not a fan of humility.

 Donnell is a brand and content strategist, activist and entrepreneur “driven by purpose.”
-She believes in owning your power by owning your voice, image, influence and intentions.
+She believes in owning your power by owning your voice, image, influence, and intentions.
 She also is editor in chief of Vanichi magazine.

 “When most people pursue ‘standing out,’ what they really want is significance and connection.
 They just haven’t defined it that way,” Donnell said.
-“Connecting requires you tap an emotional response.
+“Connecting requires you to tap an emotional response.
 You have to infuse your messaging and content with human elements that will move actual human beings.
 Connect with people in a way they can feel, and the natural result will be that you stand out in their minds.”

 A person of substance is alive — ready and willing to engage in conversations and exchange ideas.

 “I don’t think substance has an objective definition,” Donnell said.
 “It’s something you feel.
-Substance is derived from grasping your passion and pursuing it with a sense of purpose.
+The substance is derived from grasping your passion and pursuing it with a sense of purpose.
 That purpose and passion can only be shaped by the individual.
 What brings meaning to our lives varies from person to person.”